mkloc2020/CS499-ePortfolio/README.md

 ## Narratives

-### Category One: Software Design and Engineering Enhancement
+These projects come from the Travlr Getaways app which I built last semester in CS-465 Full Stack Development I. I ended up choosing this as my sole artifact because I can showcase all three categories with just this one project.
+Software engineering and design, algorithms and data structures, and databases.
+It shows that I can design, build, and improve real software and at the same time keep everything connected between the front end, back end, and database.

 [Category One: Software Design and Engineering](https://github.com/mkloc2020/CS499-ePortfolio/blob/main/Milestone%20Two.docx)

-This Milestone log for Category One includes my enhancement for software engineering and design.
-I completed the implementation of a fully functional edit button which shows that I can debug and modify complex Angular components and routing logic.
-This update helped improved the user experience and added an important feature that supports real-world software development practices.

-### Category Two: Algorithms and Data Structure Enhancement
+For Category One I improved the TripCardComponent which shows details of the trip like name, resort, price, and description.
+In my initial project the edit button was non functional.
+The only thing it did was log to the console.
+I fixed this by adding navigation with Angular’s Router.
+Now when someone selects Edit on the webpage it takes them to the Edit Trip page instead of nothing.
+This update helped improve the user experience and added an important feature.
+I solidified my knowledge on how routing and components work together and how small changes in the design can make a big difference for the user.

 [Category Two: Algorithms and Data Structure](https://github.com/mkloc2020/CS499-ePortfolio/blob/main/Milestone%20Three.docx)

-This Milestone log for Category Two includes my enhancement for algorithms and data structure.
-This enhancement shows how I can use arrays and filtering logic to make both the functionality and the user experience better.
-I added a search bar that allows users to filter trips by name or resort, a maximum price filter that limits results by budget, and an empty state message that appears when no trips match the search or filter.
-These improvements required me to write filtering algorithms that check both text and numeric conditions at the same time, which shows my ability to apply algorithmic thinking to real-world problems.

-### Category Three: Databases Enhancement
+For Category Two I enhanced the Trip Listing Component.
+Before it only listed all trips without any kind of organization or filters.
+I added search and filter options which lets you look up trips by name, price or resort.
+I had to write logic that checks and compares values in arrays.
+This taught me more about loops, conditions, and working with different data types.
+This update made the app more interactive and efficient, which shows my ability to apply algorithmic thinking to real-world problems.

 [Category Three: Databases](https://github.com/mkloc2020/CS499-ePortfolio/blob/main/Milestone%20Four.docx)</br>

-This Milestone log for Category Three includes my enhancement for databases.
-I chose to make changes to the Trip Schema.
-This is located in travlr.js which is part of the back-end database design.
-This schema outlines the structure of all the trip data stored in MongoDB which have fields like code, name, resort, price, and description.
+For Category Three I improved travler.js which defines how trip data is stored in MongoDB.
+The original version didn’t have good validation, this means bad data can get through.
+I fixed this by adding a few rules.
+Now the trip codes are unique, prices have to be positive, and start dates have to occur on a future date.
+I also changed the perPerson field from a string to a number so that prices could be compared and sorted.
+After making that change I updated the front end to match which kept the formatting the same.
+These improvements made the database better and more reliable and I learned how little updates can make a big difference in data quality.

 ---